02 Jun 2026

 msc semester-i quantum-mechanics angular-momentum eigenvalues

-The angular momentum eigenvalue problem is built around two commuting operators: $J^2$ and $J_z$.
-Since they commute, their eigenstates can be chosen simultaneously.
+The angular momentum eigenvalue problem is therefore built around simultaneous eigenstates of $J^2$ and $J_z$.

 Simultaneous eigenstates